 It is well known that households releverage and increase spending in response to house price gains.
 The point we stress in this paper is that spending does not mean consumption spending: spending includes investment in housing.
-We introduce a new "borrow-to-invest" channel whereby households want to increase their borrowing to releverage in response to house price gains, but where the borrowing is used to increase investment in housing.
-This is driven by a desire to maintain the risk and return of their portfolios.
-We model this channel in a life-cycle portfolio choice framework.
+We introduce a new "borrow-to-invest" motive whereby households want to increase their borrowing to releverage in response to house price gains, but where the borrowing is used to increase investment in housing.
+This motive arises in a life-cycle portfolio choice framework with rational consumers and i.i.d. house price changes.

-We provide an empirical test of this borrow-to-invest channel by focusing on one prediction of the model, that the investment spending response to a house price realisation will vary more with leverage
+We provide an empirical test of the borrow-to-invest motive by focusing on one prediction of the model, that the investment spending response to a house price realisation will vary more with leverage than the consumption spending

-21There is suggestive evidence on the same lines for the US.
-Brady, Canner, and Maki (2000) use a "reason for loan" question in the Federal Reserve Board Survey of Consumers and find that home improvements were a more important self-reported motive for home equity withdrawal than consumption spending, as in Figure 8.
+16There is suggestive evidence on the same lines for the US.
+Brady, Canner, and Maki (2000) use a "reason for loan" question in the Federal Reserve Board Survey of Consumers and find that home improvements were a more important self-reported motive for home equity withdrawal than consumption spending, as in Figure 9.
 Further, Cooper (2010) reports a significant association between home equity extraction and the binary indicator of residential investment in the PSID.

-than the consumption spending responses.
+responses.
 In particular, more leveraged households will respond to a greater extent to a house price increase, but this difference in response will be in their investment spending not consumption spending.
 We show this to be the case by regressing different categories of spending on house price realisations interacted with leverage.